We all start off our parenting journey with a ‘plan’

 I get it.

-For so many of us parents, family is our most treasured value.
+For so many of us, family is our most treasured value.
 This means that not only are our families the most precious thing to us, but the high expectations that we hold ourselves to because of this value becomes the standard from which we judge ourselves the harshest on.

 I know what it is like to look at your struggling child and blame yourself.
 To pick up the courage to ask for help only to feel the cold stare of counsellors and medical professionals’ assessment of your parenting.